Programme Information

 MA6501 Manufacturing Control and Automation

-This course provides an understanding of the technology of manufacturing automation, the common manufacturing processing, mathematical modeling of manufacturing process, the sensors to measure process output variables, the actuators available on machines and the control systems that enable operation of machines.
+Manufacturing environment is complex and requires high level of automation for robustness, high throughput and avoid downtimes.
+This automation is achieved using industrial robots, CNC/NC machines and related actuators and sensors.
+Thus, an understanding of the technology of manufacturing automation, the common manufacturing processing, mathematical modeling of manufacturing process, the sensors to measure process output variables, the actuators available on machines and the control systems that enable operation of machines is important for most manufacturing engineers.

 MA6502 Fundamentals and Advances in Additive Manufacturing